-Items A through C are made available to tenured full professors in the department prior to the departmental meeting(s) on the case.
+Items A through C are made available to tenured faculty in the department prior to the departmental meeting(s) on the case.

-- D. List of full professors in the program participating in the review, followed by the individual letters (on letterhead, dated and signed-hard copy preferred but PDF acceptable) including the director.
-Rather than being a review of program discussions, individual letters should convey the author's own evaluation, based on criteria contained in the Faculty Handbook, of teaching, scholarship, and service. (\) - E. A letter written by the program director summarizing the views of full professors, in the program, reviewing the case.
-This letter may also address issues raised in the department meeting and is added to the dossier when the rest of the dossier is complete. (\)
+- D. List of program faculty participating in the review, followed by the individual letters (on letterhead, dated and signed-hard copy preferred but PDF acceptable) from the tenured professors in the program, including the program director.
+Rather than being a review of program discussions, individual letters should convey the author's own evaluation, based on criteria contained in the Faculty Handbook, of teaching, scholarship, and service. () - E. A letter written by the program director summarizing the views of tenured professors in the program reviewing the case.
+This letter may also address issues raised in the department meeting and is added to the dossier when the rest of the dossier is complete. ()